Deleting edges to restrict the size of an epidemic in temporal networks: Computational hardness

 We continue by observing temporal reachabilities of the vertices of $(G, \timeFunc)$.
-A literal vertex can temporally reach only the corresponding clause vertices, and the two neighbors in its gadget.
-Since every literal belongs to at most 4 clauses in $\Phi$, the temporal reachability of the literal vertex in $(G, \timeFunc)$ is at most 7 (including the vertex itself).
-The head vertex of a gadget temporally reaches only the vertices of the gadget, hence the temporal reachability of any head vertex in $(G,\timeFunc)$ is 8.
-Any other vertex belonging to a gadget can temporally reach only its unique neighbor in $G$.
-Every clause vertex can reach only the corresponding literal vertices and their neighbors incident to the literal edges and its satellite vertex.
-Hence the temporal reachability of every clause vertex in $(G,\timeFunc)$ is 8.
-Finally, every satellite vertex reaches only its neighbor, and thus its temporal reachability is 2.
+A literal vertex can only temporally reach its neighbours and so, by the argument above, has temporal reachability at most 6 (including the vertex itself).
+The head vertex of a gadget temporally reaches only the vertices of the gadget, hence the temporal reachability of any head vertex in $(G,\timeFunc)$ is 7.
+Any other vertex belonging to a gadget can temporally reach only its unique neighbour in $G$.
+Every clause vertex can reach only the corresponding literal vertices and their neighbours incident to the literal edges.
+Hence the temporal reachability of every clause vertex in $(G,\timeFunc)$ is 7.
 Therefore in our instance of \tempEdgeDel\ we only need to care about temporal reachabilities of the clause and head vertices.

-Now we show that, if there is a set $E$ of $n$ edges such that the maximum temporal reachability of the modified graph $(G, \timeFunc) \setminus E$ is at most $7$, then $\Phi$ is satisfiable.
+Now we show that, if there is a set $E$ of $n$ edges such that the maximum temporal reachability of the modified graph $(G, \timeFunc) \setminus E$ is at most $6$, then $\Phi$ is satisfiable.
 First, notice that since the temporal reachability of every head vertex is decreased in the modified graph and the number of gadgets is $n$, the set $E$ contains exactly one edge from every gadget.
-Hence, as the temporal reachability of every clause vertex $C_s$ is also decreased, set $E$ must contain at least one literal edge that is incident to a literal neighbor of $C_s$.
+Hence, as the temporal reachability of every clause vertex $C_s$ is also decreased, set $E$ must contain at least one literal edge that is incident to a literal neighbour of $C_s$.
 We now construct a truth assignment as follows: for every literal edge in $E$ we set the corresponding literal to $\true$.
 If there are unassigned variables left we set them arbitrarily, say, to $\true$.

 Since $E$ has one edge in every gadget, every variable was assigned exactly once.
 Moreover, by the above discussion, every clause has a literal that is set to $\true$ by the assignment.
 Hence the assignment is well-defined and satisfies $\Phi$.